Retraining Clients When You’ve Taught Them to Abuse You (aka Preventing Costly Schedule Disruptions)

 Of course there can and should be a stated consequence to lack of readiness if that should occur after all the education and reminders.

-In your project quotes, describe how you’ll do everything in your power to help them be ready.
+In your project quotes, describe ways you can support them to be ready.
 Show you are committed to helping them help you help them (did you follow that?).
 Tell them you share their goal for a successful project and that in order to meet their desired delivery timing, these [list] things need to happen on these [list] dates.

 Tell them that in the unfortunate event that you don’t get adequate notice about a date change (two weeks might be reasonable for adjusting an audit schedule) that there will be a $1,000 (or $5,000 or $10,000) rescheduling charge and that their audit would then need to be bumped back to the end of the month (or quarter or year).

 And be very clear, in advance, about extra charges (state how much they’ll pay for commonly delayed items) for assisting onsite with incomplete PBC work if you even have the time available to perform the work and still meet the agreed-upon delivery timing.
 This makes obtaining approved change requests a lot easier because the pricing was already spelled out.

 When you provide your reminders, remind them that you don’t want them to go over budget or delay their project, so that’s why you’re being a stickler about timing.

 You can also consider offering rewards for readiness such as “customers who are ready for us will get priority scheduling next year” with first pick of dates which, of course, implies the opposite as a consequence for lack of readiness.